 For most women cervical screening is not painful, but it may feel a little uncomfortable.
 Therefore, if you experience any pain or other problems please do let the doctor or nurse know.
 You may have some spotting (very light bleeding) for a day after the procedure.

 The best time (if possible) for a cervical screening to be taken is in the middle of your menstrual cycle, halfway between one period and the next.
 This enables the cytologist to examine the best possible specimen and achieve the best possible report.
-Most GP surgeries will ask you to book the test yourself, so remember to take you menstrual cycle into account before you book your screening test.
+Most GP surgeries will ask you to book the test yourself, so remember to take your menstrual cycle into account before you book your screening test.

 Helpful tips before your cervical screening

 For many women the thought of going for cervical screening is often worse than the reality.
 Do not worry if you feel anxious about having your screening test, this is normal and many women feel like this.
 It can help to be as informed as possible about what having a cervical screening is like.
-Make sure you discuss any concerns with your practise nurse.
+Make sure you discuss any concerns with your practice nurse.
 The Jo’s Cervical Cancer Trust Helpline (0808 802 8000) is also open on weekdays (you can find the specific opening times here) should you want to talk about your cervical screening test.

 Watch our film ‘Your Guide to Cervical Screening (smear test)’ to get more information on what will happen during cervical screening here.